ilkarataev/raspiberry_webcam_photo/README.md

 # raspiberry_webcam_photo
-This repository have script and instruction to get image from usb camera rasberrypi
+This repository have script and instruction to get image from usb camera plug in rasberrypi.
+I didn't find full instruction and decide create script.

 Project needs
     1. nginx